ccastroblua/kaggle_competition/README.md

 ![portada](https://github.com/ccastroblua/kaggle_competition/blob/main/images/dr-strange.jpg?raw=true)

-# kaggle_competition:

-Diamonds kaggle bootcamp competition
+# Diamonds price kaggle competition:

 The goal of this project is to create a model that predicts the price of diamonds with a kaggle dataset.
 This competition is meassured by MSE (Mean Squared Error).